 Encouragement of Reporting

-Upon receiving a report of any criminal activity, injury or accident, the instructor or Institute Coordinator will respond by complet¬ing an incident report, which is reviewed by compliance.
+Upon receiving a report of any criminal activity, injury or accident, the instructor or Director of Clinical Practical Training will respond by completing an incident report, which is reviewed by Director of Clinical Practical Training.
 Copies of incident reports are maintained within our location.